AdobeDocs/commerce-merchant-services.en/help/quick-checkout/developer.md

 ---
-title: '[!DNL Express Checkout] for Adobe Commerce Developer Information'
+title: "[!DNL Quick Checkout] for Adobe Commerce Developer Information"
-description: '[!DNL Express Checkout] developer information.'
+description: "[!DNL Quick Checkout] developer information."
 exl-id: 8926eda4-b4de-4938-a86c-b095616f61f6
 ---
-# [!DNL Express Checkout] developer information
+# [!DNL Quick Checkout] developer information

->[!IMPORTANT]
->
-> This feature is for Early Adopter Program (EAP) users only and is not yet accessible for all customers.
-Currently limited to US customers.
-Contact Adobe Commerce Support for assistance and questions.

-This topic contains information for developers who work closely with the Adobe Commerce and Magento Open Source code and want to learn detailed information about the [!DNL Express Checkout] extension.
+This topic contains information for developers who work closely with the Adobe Commerce and Magento Open Source code and want to learn detailed information about the [!DNL Quick Checkout] extension.

 ## Extension points

-Use extension points to customize the [!DNL Express Checkout].
+Use extension points to customize the [!DNL Quick Checkout].

 By using extension points, you can make customizations without actually altering the core components in the application code.